WLAN Market 2012: Wireless Local Area Network Market Study & Business Overview

-Naperville, IL -- (SBWIRE) -- 05/16/2012 -- Wireless systems are evolving towards the development of broadband applications, including multimedia services in a way to compete with wired LAN systems.
+Hyderabad, Andhra Pradesh -- (SBWIRE) -- 05/30/2012 -- Wireless systems are evolving towards the development of broadband applications, including multimedia services in a way to compete with wired LAN systems.
 It is expected that users will eventually demand the development of new applications with broadband access and bit rates higher that 2 Mbps, including broadband WLANs, multimedia, and interactive broadcasts in a global environment based on terrestrial and satellite systems.

-WLAN Market 2012: Wireless Local Area Network Market Study & Business Overview

 This necessity will give rise to a fourth generation systems however the scarcity of available spectrum will pose serious obstacle to the development.
 The WLAN Industry currently stands at 23.6 Billion $ and expected to grow 65 Billion $ by 2015.